 Painting and Distressing

 We used a custom paint color from Sherwin Williams, which we cleverly named, “Ashley-white.”
-It’s a latex paint, and it’s the white I use for anything in our home.
+It’s a latex paint, and it’s the white I usually use for anything in our home.
 I applied two coats of paint, and once it was dry I started sanding the edges to distress it.
 To me, this is what really starts to give it character.
 Paint can make anything look new, but distressing it adds old-charm, and an aged look, which is usually what I’m going for.

 I could have stopped after sanding it, but I wanted to take it another step further and use an “aging” technique that we did on our farmhouse table and I love how it turned out!